RafaelDeJongh/MyAnimeList-Modern-RDJ-Theme/README.md

 This modern edition of the theme comes with Variable CSS Colors, and while this theme is originally build after my personal corporate identity which still is used as a fallback for unsupportive browsers of CSS Variables, you now can alter most of the colors from this theme!

-You can do this by altering the :root{} values, shown below are the default colors which you receive by default:
+You can do this by altering the color values in the :root{}.
+Shown below are the default colors which are set for the theme by default:

 <pre>
 :root{